marcuskwan/team-builder/README.md

 ### STEP 1 - Setup your state

-- Import the `useState` hook
+x- Import the `useState` hook

-- Give the state variable you just declared a default value.
+x- Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.

-- Render your list of team members
+x- Render your list of team members

 ### STEP 2 - Build your form